 - Overview

 - Using the Association Menu

 - Displaying the Association Table

 - Displaying the Association Table Summary

 - Association Monitor Menu

+- Setting the Allowed Number of Child Nodes

 - Controlling Associations with Static Entries

 - Specifying How Node Addresses are Displayed

+Overview

 Client nodes and repeater Access Points request to be associated with a parent Access Point so the parent will forward data frames.
-This exchange of radio packets passes back and forth information such as a node's address, device, association type and ASCII name.
+This exchange of radio packets passes back and forth information such as a node's address, device, association type, and ASCII name.
 This information is entered into the Access Point's association table along with the address of the parent Access Point.
 Each Access Point maintains entries in its table for all nodes associated to it and all nodes associated to any repeater serving it.
 There may be up to 2048 entries in the table.